Background pattern

 1. What is Gastrolux and what is it used for

-Gastrolux is a contrast medium used for X-ray exploration of the gastrointestinal tract.
-It can only be administered orally and rectally (enema), and is primarily indicated when the use of barium sulfate is unsatisfactory, undesirable, or contraindicated.
+Gastrolux is a contrast medium used for X-ray examination of the gastrointestinal tract.
+It can only be administered orally and rectally (enema), and is mainly indicated when the use of barium sulfate is unsatisfactory, undesirable, or contraindicated.

 • Early diagnosis of a perforation (opening of an organ or viscus) or anastomotic defect (defective union), radiologically undetectable, in the esophagus and/or gastrointestinal tract, as well as acute perforations (peptic ulcer, diverticulum (herniation of the digestive tube in the form of a sac), after total or partial removal of the stomach or intestine (risk of perforation or leakage).

-• Suspicion of partial or complete stenosis (narrowing), small intestine obstruction, colon obstruction, and acute hemorrhage (acute bleeding).
+• Suspicion of partial or complete stenosis (narrowing), intestinal obstruction, colon obstruction, and acute hemorrhage (acute bleeding).

 • Megacolon (marked and pathological dilation of the colon).

-• Visualization of a foreign body or a tumor before performing an endoscopy.
+• Visualization of a foreign body or tumor before performing an endoscopy.

 • Visualization of a gastrointestinal fistula (pathological tract that communicates two different areas of the digestive tube).

 • Gastrolux is used with barium sulfate to accelerate gastrointestinal transit.
-In addition to the indications mentioned, Gastrolux can be used for the same indications as barium sulfate, except for visualization of mucosal lesions.
+In addition to the mentioned indications, Gastrolux can be used for the same indications as barium sulfate, except for the visualization of mucosal conditions.

-• Gastrolux is used for computed tomography (CT, obtaining images of sections of a specific body region) to provide opacification of the entire upper (esophagus, stomach, or small intestine) and lower (large intestine and rectum) gastrointestinal tract as a diagnostic aid for pathologies in these organs.
+• Gastrolux is used for computed tomography (CT, obtaining images of sections of a specific region of the body) to provide opacification of the entire upper gastrointestinal tract (esophagus, stomach, or small intestine) and lower (large intestine and rectum) as a diagnostic aid for pathologies in these organs.

-2. What you need to know before starting to use Gastrolux
+2. What you need to know before you use Gastrolux

 Do not use Gastrolux

-• In patients with a risk of aspiration or esophageal bronchial fistula.
+• in patients at risk of aspiration or bronchoesophageal fistula

-• If you have clinical hyperthyroidism (hyperfunction of the thyroid gland).
+• if you have clinical hyperthyroidism (overfunction of the thyroid gland)

 • If you have lost a lot of body fluid or water (e.g., severe diarrhea, vomiting).

-• If Gastrolux could possibly pass (inadvertently) into your respiratory system.
+• If it is possible that Gastrolux could inadvertently enter your respiratory system.

 Warnings and precautions